Bank of America

 As with all national banks, Bank of America’s online banking platform is very secure.
-Also, your deposits are FDIC-insured, which means that they are protected up to $250,000.
+Also, as a member of FDIC, your deposits are FDIC-insured, which means that they are protected up to $250,000.

 Visit the Bank of America Security Center to learn more about their available security products and features.

-When it comes to customer service, Bank of America doesn’t get the best ratings.
-For example, on TrustPilot, BoA has a mediocre 1.3-star rating (out of 5), and there some horrible customer service reviews if you read into them.
+When it comes to customer service, BofA doesn’t get the best ratings.
+For example, on TrustPilot, Bank of America has a mediocre 1.3-star rating (out of 5), and there some horrible customer service reviews if you read into them.

 Of course, everyone’s customer service experience is going to be different, depending on the particular problem you’re dealing with.
 If you really want the best customer service, where you personally know the employees, you might want to visit your local credit union.